 - Annual contribution limits

 - Your total contribution for one year is based on your annual salary times the percent you contribute.
-However, your annual contribution is also subject to certain maximum total contributions per year.
-The annual maximum for 2020 is $19,500.
-Starting at age 50 or older, a 'catch-up' provision allows you to contribute an additional $6,500 into your 401(k) account.
-It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.
+However, your annual contribution is also subject to certain maximum total contributions per year. **401K_ANNUAL_LIMITS** It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.

 It is important to note that some employees are subject to another form of contribution limitations.
-Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall 401(k) participation.
-If you expect your salary to be $130,000 or more in 2020 or was $125,000 or more in 2019, you may need to contact your employer to see if these additional contribution limits apply to you.
+Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall 401(k) participation. **401k_HIGHLY_COMPENSATED**

 - Current age

 - Age you wish to retire.
 This calculator assumes that the year you retire, you do not make any contributions to your 401(k).
 For example, if you retire at age 65, your last contribution occurs when you are actually 64.

 - Current 401(k) balance

 - The starting balance or current amount you have invested or saved in your 401(k).